leinstay/steamdb/README.md

 # Steam Video Game Database

-With additional data from Steam Spy, GameFAQs, Metacritic, IGDB and HLTB
+With additional data from Steam Spy, GameFAQs, Metacritic, IGDB and HLTB.